How is Project Homekey funded?

 What plans are in place to ensure that this project is a safe environment and maintains safety in the neighborhood?

-All residents will be expected to sign and comply with a strict Code of Conduct.
+All residents are expected to sign and comply with a strict Code of Conduct.
 This Code of Conduct includes behavior expectations related to smoking tobacco products, guests and visitors, unit cleanliness, quiet hours, and vehicles in the parking lot.
 Recreational drugs are prohibited on the property and within the surrounding areas.
 No weapons are allowed on site.
 Any violations of the Code of Conduct can and will result in lease violations and/or eviction.

 The Project Homekey Security Plan was developed in collaboration with local law enforcement.
 It provides a framework for direct communication between the police department and Project Homekey project managers following any police response to the site, as well as monthly review of calls related to the site.